louislivi/SMProxy/README-EN.md

 ## Why This

-Php does not have a connection pool, so the database will be full when the concurrency is high.
+PHP does not have a connection pool, so the database will be full when the concurrency is high.
 Database middleware such as mycat will appear some sql can not be used, for example, does not support batch addition, etc., and is too bloated.
 So I wrote this lightweight middleware that only supports connection pooling and read-write separation.